vectorgrp/XCPlite/README.md

 Copyright 2024 Vector Informatik GmbH

-Lightweight implementation of the ASAM XCP Protocol Layer V1.4.
+Lightweight demo implementation of ASAM XCP V1.4 on Ethernet UDP or TCP for POSIX based or Windows Operating Systems.
+Provided to test and demonstrate calibration tools such as CANape, to showcase some capabilities of XCP and to serve as a base for individualy customized implementations.

 New to XCP?
 Checkout Vector�s XCP Reference Book here: https://www.vector.com/int/en/know-how/protocols/xcp-measurement-and-calibration-protocol/xcp-book# or visit the Virtual VectorAcedemy for an E-Learning on XCP: https://elearning.vector.com/

 Supports Linux 32/64 Bit and Windows 32/64 Bit.

-List of restrictions compared to Vectors free xcpBasic and commercial xcpProf in source file xcpLite.c.
+A List of restrictions compared to Vectors free xcpBasic and commercial xcpProf may be found in source file xcpLite.c. xcpBasic is an implementaion optimized for smaller Microcontrollers and CAN as Transport-Layer. xcpProf is a product in Vectors AUTOSAR and CANbedded product portfolio.

 Supports XCP on Ethernet, TCP or UDP with jumbo frames.
 Thread safe, minimal thread lock and zero copy data acquisition.